• Home

 How Gold Star Spouses Day Is Observed

 Gold Star Spouses Day is not a national holiday.
-Banks do not close, markets remain open, and it’s business as usual on most military installations in terms of the day-to-day mission.
+Banks do not close, markets remain open, and it’s business as usual on most military installations regarding the day-to-day mission.
 But many installations have their own special observances of the day.

 Some events are directly associated with military fitness and lifestyle.
-A variety of 5K memorial runs on and off-base happen close to April 5th.
-And there are remembrance efforts online and social media.
+A variety of 5K memorial runs on and off base happen close to April 5th.
+And there are remembrance efforts online and on social media.

 One grassroots Facebook campaign urged Gold Star families to post photos and remembrances of fallen loved ones on April 5.
 Other events focus more on remembrance and support of local Gold Star spouses in the community